 - But what’s even more interesting is that even after 6 months of discontinuing the pill, SHBG was still 2x higher – which explains why we see LONG TERM sexual dysfunction in women who have been on the pillT

-Thyroid function may also be disrupted by the pill and may be why some women on the pill exhibit hypothyroid-like symptoms.
+Thyroid function may also be disrupted by the birth control pill and may be why some women on the pill exhibit hypothyroid-like symptoms.
 The pill is known to upregulate the protein called thyroxine-binding globulin, which binds free thyroid hormones.
 Lower thyroid hormone levels are associated with a decrease in metabolism, weight gain, sluggishness, fatigue, increased cholesterol along with other physiological symptoms.
 This may also be due to the elevated estrogens inhibiting the conversion of thyroid hormones into their active form, and compounded by the depletions in selenium and zinc, two key nutrients required for thyroid health.

 The pill is also pro-inflammatory since estrogen has a strong influence on immune and inflammatory processes.
 When we test the blood of women on the pill and compare it to women who have never used the pill, C-reactive protein, a marker of general inflammation, is 2x higher!
 When we have higher levels of inflammation, our adrenal glands must up-regulate the production of cortisol.
 Since the pill is taken every day, our adrenals never really get a break.
 Over time this can lead to dysregulation of the HPA axis, which basically means miscommunication between the brain and the adrenal glands.
 This is compounded by the fact that most women in the modern world already struggle with chronically elevated stress, thus this can easily lead adrenal dysfunction.